The Birth of the Baroque: Exploring "Bernini and the Barberini"

 Sculpting Power and Identity

 These busts were more than just art; they were political tools used to establish the legitimacy of the Barberini dynasty.
-The exhibition highlights a fascinating stylistic "duel" between three 17th-century giants:
+Maffeo Barberini, as an influential patron, played a pivotal role in supporting Bernini and shaping the development of Baroque art.
+The exhibition highlights a fascinating stylistic “duel” between three 17th-century giants:

 Urban VIII: The Architect of Propaganda